taschetto/artificialIntelligence/searchAssignment/HyrulesMazePackage/readme.txt

  * improvement from Hamming to Manhattan)?
 Why?
  **********************************************************************/

+A better priority function.
+It would allow to focus towards the solution more efficiently - thus saving time, memory and queue accesses.

 /**********************************************************************
  *  If you did the extra credit, describe your algorithm briefly and